pcanelas/rospec.github.io/index.md

 {: .new }
 rospec provides a formal way to specify and verify component configurations and integrations, reducing the risks associated with misconfigured robot systems.

-- **Designed for ROS**: Built from the ground up with ROS concepts and patterns in mind
+- **Designed for ROS**: Built from the ground up with ROS concepts and patterns in mind;
-- **Expressive Type System**: Uses liquid types to express constraints on parameter values
+- **Expressive Type System**: Uses liquid types to express constraints on parameter values;
-- **Comprehensive Verification**: Checks parameter types, bounds, dependencies, communication patterns, and more
+- **Comprehensive Verification**: Checks parameter types, bounds, dependencies, communication patterns, and more;
-- **Two Stakeholder Views**: Addresses both component writers who create reusable components and integrators who build systems
+- **Two Stakeholder Views**: Addresses both component writers who create reusable components and integrators who build systems.

 ## Features

 rospec supports verification of multiple kinds of misconfigurations:

-- **Parameter Type Checking**: Ensures parameters have correct types
+- **Parameter Type Checking**: Ensures parameters have correct types;
-- **Value Constraints**: Enforces bounds and other restrictions on parameter values
+- **Value Constraints**: Enforces bounds and other restrictions on parameter values;
-- **Parameter Dependencies**: Verifies relationships between parameters (e.g., one parameter requiring another)
+- **Parameter Dependencies**: Verifies relationships between parameters (e.g., one parameter requiring another);
-- **Communication Verification**: Checks publisher-subscriber, service, and action connections
+- **Communication Verification**: Checks publisher-subscriber, service, and action connections;
-- **QoS Compatibility**: Ensures Quality of Service settings are compatible
+- **QoS Compatibility**: Ensures Quality of Service settings are compatible;
-- **TF Frame Verification**: Validates transform tree connectivity
+- **TF Frame Verification**: Validates transform tree connectivity;
-- **Context Validation**: Checks that components are deployed in appropriate contexts
+- **Context Validation**: Checks that components are deployed in appropriate contexts.

 ## Research Paper